chinapedia/wikipedia.abstract.en/Page/Polyphony.md

-BachFugueBar.png's "Fugue No.17 in A flat", BWV 862, from _Das Wohltemperierte Clavier_ (Part I), a famous example of CONTRAPUNTAL POLYPHONY. ]]
+'s "Fugue No.17 in A flat", BWV 862, from _Das Wohltemperierte Clavier_ (Part I), a famous example of CONTRAPUNTAL POLYPHONY. ]]

 In music, POLYPHONY is one type of musical texture, where a texture is, generally speaking, the way that melodic, rhythmic, and harmonic aspects of a musical composition are combined to shape the overall sound and quality of the work.
 In particular, POLYPHONY consists of two or more simultaneous lines of independent melody, as opposed to a musical texture with just one voice, monophony, or a texture with one dominant melodic voice accompanied by chords, which is called homophony.